israman30/Israel-Portfolio/README.md

 > *Taking charge of the ```iOS/iPad``` project, I collaborate closely with iOS, Android, UX, and management teams to uphold the complete SwiftUI-based iOS application.
 My responsibilities encompass code reviews and ensuring the maintenance of readable, clean, and testable code.*

 *iOS Engineer at FlaveApp*
-> *Leading the iOS project, work in collaboration with iOS, Android, UX and management team to maintain the iOS application fully written in SwiftUI.
-Reviewing and maintain readable, clean and testable code.*
+> *As the lead on the iOS project, I collaborate with iOS, Android, UX, and management teams to oversee the maintenance of the SwiftUI-based iOS application.
+I am dedicated to reviewing and upholding code that is both readable, clean, and testable.*

 *Full Stack Developer at Plate Rate*
 > *Collaborate with a multynational team using Front End Technology ```ReactJS```, ```HTML5```, ```CSS3``` and ```JavaScript (ES6)```.*